 The Push Notes App is a Gluon code sample.
 Refer to the Gluon website for a full list of Gluon code samples.

-In this tutorial, we’ll explain how to modify the Notes application to support push notifications and deploy it on Android and iOS devices.
-Before you start, be sure that you have checked the list of prerequisites, and you have installed the Gluon plugin for your IDE.
-Otherwise follow these instructions.
+In this tutorial, we’ll explain how to modify the Notes application to support push notifications and deploy it to Android and iOS devices.

 Note: This tutorial will use the plugin for NetBeans, but it works as well on IntelliJ and Eclipse.